juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 # Full Spectrum Software Testing: Mastering Modern Development with BDD, Modularity, Mutation Testing and Beyond

+**NOTE**: This article is a work in progress.
+Your feedback is more than welcome!
+Don't hesitate
+to drop a comment in this [pull request](https://github.com/juliusz-cwiakalski/jcw-examples/pull/4/files) if you have any questions or suggestions!
+You may also raise the pull request.

 ## Quick Start Guide (TL-TR)

 Want a quick start?